hecrenews/hecrenews.github.io/_posts/2020-08-09-man-invents-device-that-turns-traffic-light-from-red-to-green.md

 ---

 Well, that’s it for now.
 Hooshar Manus will definitely go down in history as the inventor of something truly great.
-But now, it’s time for me to tell you one of my gramps’s most famous sayings: “rat-a-tat-tat-tat-tat-tat!”
+But now, it’s time for me to tell you one of my gramps’s most famous sayings: “rat-a-ta